pypa/packaging/docs/specifiers.rst

 .. class:: LegacySpecifier(specifier, prereleases=None)

-    This class abstracts the handling of a single legacy, setuptools tyle specifier.
-It is generally not required to instatiate this manually, preferring instead to work with :class:`SpecifierSet`.
+    This class abstracts the handling of a single legacy, setuptools style specifier.
+It is generally not required to instantiate this manually, preferring instead to work with :class:`SpecifierSet`.

     :param str specifier: The string representation of a specifier which will